vivekvardhan7/volume_gesture/README.md

-👋 Hello World!
-I'm [sai vivek vardhan], a passionate Computer Science and Engineering (CSE) student at the National Institute of Technology (NIT), [Mizoram].
+I'm sai vivek tata, a passionate Computer Science and Engineering (CSE) student at the National Institute of Technology Mizoram.

 🎓 Currently pursuing my Bachelor's degree with a focus on software development, algorithms, and data structures.